 A new discussion series, Countersteer, was launched in September 2022 to inform NSC and its network around the latest progressive thinking, research and work in traffic safety.
 This series will host leading experts and practitioners in one-on-one discussions, followed by the opportunity to ask questions and dive deeper into their work.

 This webinar will focus on how to promote the issue of mobility safety and shift perspective on who and what is prioritized through transportation systems.
-Tom Flood will join the National Safety Council to offer his marketing expertise and share how he has his own eyes opened to the issue of traffic safety.
-Register for this March 2 session and check out the recordings of previous sessions.
+Tom Flood will join the National Safety Council to offer his marketing expertise and share how he has his own eyes on the issue of traffic safety.

 Traffic Crashes As Seen On TV: An Opportunity to Reshape the Dialogue Around Road User Injury